 Vishukkani is arranged in the evening before Vishu.
 On Vishupulari (the dawn of Vishu day), the elderly lady of the home would wake up early and light the Nilavilakku arranged in the Vishukkani.
 Then, the other members of the house are woken up by the lady and guided to the place where the Vishukkani is set, with closed eyes.
 The family members would only open their eyes in front of the Vishukkani to view it as the first sight of the New Year.

-The grand visual of Vishukkani with lit-up Nilavilakku in front of the image of Lord Krishna is believed to bring good luck, fortune and prosperity for the entire year.
+The grand visual of Vishukkani with lit-up Nilavilakku in front of the image of Lord Krishna is believed to bring good luck, fortune, and prosperity for the entire year.
 This custom is called Kanikaanal (viewing the Kani).
 The mirror arranged in Vishukani is symbolic of viewing oneself as a part of the abundance one sees or experiences.

-Some of the households also read the verses from Ramayana or Bhagavad Gita after viewing the Vishukkani.
+Some of the households also read the verses from the Ramayana or Bhagavad Gita after viewing the Vishukkani.
 It is also believed that the page which is opened would have some relation to the person’s life in the coming year.

 Vishu Sadhya